Quality Teaching makes the Difference

 This workshop will focus on reviewing and re-designing an existing assessment instrument, ensuring appropriate thinking tools are linked to the various task verbs.
 A practical thinking skills framework for assessm...

-Differentiated Instruction (DI) occurs when we make adjustments to our lessons to cater for the different learners in our classes.
+Differentiated Instruction (DI) occurs when we make adjustments to our lessons to cater for the different learners in our classrooms.

 There are four opportunities for differentiated lessons: